davidhartsough/you-dont-need-bootstrap/README.md

 ## When you need it, when you don't

-Bootstrap (swept the internet back in blah blah blah and became the most widely used blah blah -- history lesson blah blah).
+Bootstrap (swept the internet back in blah blah blah and became the most widely used blah blah — history lesson blah blah).
 It's extremely popular blah blah.
-But just because something is extremely popular, doesn't mean that you should blindly assume that you need it in all of you projects.
+But just because something is extremely popular, doesn't mean that you should blindly assume that you need it in all of your projects.
 As with all things in life, everything can be great for some purposes but bad at other times.
 Sometimes a CSS framework is perfect for a project; sometimes it's overkill.
 The key with learning about new resources is to build up a solid discernment of when those resources are most useful.
-Every resources serves a particular purpose for particular projects.
+Every resource serves a particular purpose for particular projects.
 Trying to _always_ use the same resources in _every_ project is like trying to use a hammer for every home remodeling project.
 Sometimes you need a screwdriver; sometimes you just need a crowbar.
 This lesson is aimed at giving you the crowbar basics of the CSS framework hammer.
 If you're just trying to remove some nails, you don't need the front side of the hammer.
 With Bootstrap and other CSS frameworks, they give you a rather large toolbox of CSS, HTML, and JS resources.
 This pool of resources can be overkill for most projects that are relatively small and simple.
-Let's talk data.
+Let's talk "data".

 ### How big?